Last Updated on March 17, 2021 by Julia Wilson

 Put your phone on silent

-Nobody wants to hear you having a phone conversation in the waiting room and definitely not in the examination room.
+Nobody wants to hear you have a phone conversation in the waiting room and definitely not in the examination room.

 Notify staff if your pet has an accident